-Alternative Payment Arrangements process), aim to minimise the financial detriment to the tenant and work with tenants and the DWP to maximise income.
-The Housing Benefit Regulations sets out the minimum evidence required to consider entitlement for Housing Benefit which the Benefit Service follows and staff in Housing are familiar with these requirements.
-We have developed a partnership and referral agreement with the Citizens Advice Bureau CAB who can assist with debt counselling and money advice, help to negotiate payment agreements with creditors and provide income maximisation checks to ensure all benefit entitlement is taken up.
-It can also assist with appeals against housing benefit decisions, DWP decisions relating to Universal Credit and other welfare benefits and help tenants with financial literacy difficulties.
-Pre - Tenancy All applicants undergo an affordability assessment Checks and including identifying any outstanding Housing Debt.
-Tenancy Sign Up Realistic predictions of running costs and expenses help applicants to identify the sustainability of a tenancy for themselves and get support in place pre tenancy.
-All offers of accommodation are conditional upon the applicant continuing to meet the necessary criteria and qualification, up to the point of the signing of a Tenancy or Occupancy Agreement.
-Tenancy Sustainment is key prior to the commencement of a tenancy with effective systems in place for clearing debts through support, signposting and identifying barriers.
-Clear expectations are set and advice is provided for managing rent, to support tenants in understanding the importance of paying their rent, and the services available to support them with this, how to pay their rent and to make the required payment at the required time.
-Rent Arrears We have a flexible and person-centred approach to Management the recovery of rent areas and a suite of procedures Procedures which can be utilised for individual circumstances Officers will work with the individual to find an affordable method of repayment.
+- All applicants undergo an affordability assessment including identifying any outstanding Housing Debt.
+Realistic predictions of running costs and expenses help applicants to identify the sustainability of a tenancy for themselves and get support in place pre tenancy. - All offers of accommodation are conditional upon the applicant continuing to meet the necessary criteria and qualification, up to the point of the signing of a Tenancy or Occupancy Agreement. - Tenancy Sustainment is key prior to the commencement of a tenancy with effective systems in place for clearing debts through support, signposting and identifying barriers. - Clear expectations are set, and advice is provided for managing rent, to support tenants in understanding the importance of paying their rent, and the services available to support them with this, how to pay their rent and to make the required payment at the required time.

+Rent Arrears Management Procedures

+- We have a flexible and person-centred approach to the recovery of rent areas and a suite of procedures which can be used for individual circumstances. - Officers will work with the individual to find an affordable method of repayment.